MayaChemTools

 --dbname databasename

 Database name.
-Default: mysql for MySQL and value of environment variable ORACLE_SID for Oracle.
+Default: mysql for MySQL, postgres for PostgreSQL and none for Oracle.
 For connecting to local/remote Oracle databases, this value can be left undefined assuming --dbhost is correctly specified.

 --dbpassword password